+This does not apply to this sub-fund.
 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Does the financial product invest in fossil gas and/or nuclear energy related activities Transitional that comply with the EU Taxonomy? activities are activities for which Yes: low-carbon alternatives are not In fossil gas In nuclear energy yet available and among others have No greenhouse gas emission levels corresponding to the best performance.

-This Sub-Fund does not target sustainable investments within the meaning of Article 17(2) of Regulation 2019/2088 and therefore does not commit to a minimum alignment with the EU Taxonomy Regulation, as the Investment Manager is currently unable to determine the precise extent to which the Sub-Fund's investments are environmentally friendly activities aligned with the EU Taxonomy or investments in enabling and transitional activities.

-Therefore, the minimum measure is currently 0%.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+1. Taxonomy-alignement of 2.
+Taxonomy-alignement of investments including sovereign investments excluding soverign bonds' bonds\ Taxonomy-aligned: Taxonomy-aligned: Fossil gas 0% 0% 0% Fossil gas Taxonomy-aligned: Taxonomy-aligned: Nuclear Nuclear Taxonomy-aligned Taxonomy-aligned (no fossil gas & (no fossil gas & nuclear) nuclear) 100% 100% Non Taxonomy-Non Taxonomyaligned aligned This graph represents 100% of the total investments.

-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - What is the minimum share of investments in transitional and enabling activities?
+\ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

+What is the minimum share of investments in transitional and enabling activities?

-1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective see explanatory note in the left hand margin.
+&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.